waste-of-kindergarten/xpython37-v0.1/python/Doc/library/itertools.rst

    of the *iterable* and all possible full-length permutations are generated.

-   The permutation tuples are emitted in lexicographic ordering according to the order of the input *iterable*.
-So, if the input *iterable* is sorted, the combination tuples will be produced in sorted order.
+   Permutations are emitted in lexicographic sort order.
+So, if the input *iterable* is sorted, the permutation tuples will be produced in sorted order.

    Elements are treated as unique based on their position, not on their value.
 So if the input elements are unique, there will be no repeat